 - 1. Lambs will be classified at weigh-in.
 Classifiers decision on breed is final. - 2.
 Market lambs may be either ewe or wether lamb. - 3.
 All market lambs will be mouthed for age at show time weigh in.
 They must have their original incisor teeth intact at fair time. - 4.
 All lambs must be docked and castrated. - 5.
 The weight division will be decided after weight-in with even number of Market lambs in each weight or as close as possible. - 6.
 Superintendent shall decide breed classification, if questionable. - 7.
 All sheep must be nominated.
 (See Rule E, under Premium Auction). - 8.
 All Jr. Market and Bred & Owned lambs must be slick sheared, and all blankets, leg wraps and sweaters removed prior to weigh-in. - 9.
-Soft muzzles and Hydration devices are Permitted in the Stalls Only, Failure to use either in the stalls only will constitute Disqualification.
+Soft muzzles and Hydration devices are Permitted.